 About our organisation

-The media reports from these public hearings were harrowing as the full details of the abuse and its cover up came to light.
-The silencing of child victims, their loved ones, the victims as adult survivors, and whistle-blowers was shocking.
+The public hearings exposed harrowing details of abuse and cover-ups, revealing the silencing of child victims, their families, adult survivors, and whistle-blowers.

 LOUD fence Inc.